 Sharks escape with narrow win over Wild

-Luke Kunin, Eric Staal, Brad Hunt, Ryan Donato, and Jason Zucker scored for Minnesota, which has lost five of its past six road games.
-On Tuesday, the Sharks snapped a five-game losing streak with a 4-2 victory against Chicago.
+Luke Kunin, Eric Staal, Brad Hunt, Ryan Donato, and Jason Zucker scored for Minnesota, which has lost six of its past seven road games.
+On Tuesday, the Sharks snapped a five-game losing streak with a 4-2 victory over Chicago.

-They carried over the momentum, taking a 4-0 lead in the first period and knocking out Wild goaltender Alex Stalock, who started his career in San Jose.
+They carried over the momentum to Thursday, taking a 4-0 lead in the first period and knocking out Wild goaltender Alex Stalock, who started his career in San Jose.
 Stalock stopped just eight of 12 shots in the first and was replaced by Devan Dubnyk between periods.
 The Wild had allowed a league-low eight first-period goals entering the game.

 It remained 4-0 until Kunin scored at 15:51 of the second, sparking a four-goal flurry -- two by each team.
 Staal's goal increased his points streak to six games (four goals, five assists).